Site performance is an integral part of any website's success, and this holds true for SEO as well.

 - YSlow – Developed by Yahoo, YSlow provides a detailed report on site performance, with recommendations to increase its speed and performance.

 - Google Analytics - There are "site speed" analytics under the "content" sub-section so that you can see your daily speed.

 - Pingdom - This one is a great tool that shows general performance grades and is very simple to use.

 - Web Page Test - This is by far the most comprehensive tool to test your website's performance.

-These tools offer webmasters a way of calculating the speed of their websites, and identifying areas that need improvement.
+These tools offer webmasters a way of calculating the speed of their websites and identifying areas that need improvement.

-While the speed of a website is a small factor in the equation Google uses to assign page rankings, it is a huge factor in the way visitors interact with your site.
+While the speed of a website is a minor factor in the equation Google uses to assign page rankings, it is a massive factor in the way visitors interact with your site.
 Faster websites give better customer satisfaction, and that is at the root of all good SEO practices.
 Valuable content coupled with speed and ease of use translates to higher traffic, more returning visitors, and a better overall online performance.